 - I’m no longer afraid that my family will be riddled with health problems or chronic disease if I don’t grind our grain, grow our food, drink raw milk, avoid all sweets and junk food, and prepare all our meals from scratch WAPF-style.

-- I’m no longer afraid that my children will learn rebellion and walk away from God if I don’t perfectly submit, Debi Pearl style, to my husband and spank them for the slightest bad attitude or delay in obedience.
+- I’m no longer afraid that my children will learn rebellion and walk away from God if I don’t perfectly submit to my husband and spank the children for the slightest bad attitude or delay in obedience.

 - I’m no longer afraid that reading or watching Harry Potter will turn my kids into occultists.
 Or that sleepovers with trusted friends will be the ruin of them.